jina-ai/jina/docs/concepts/serving/executor/add-endpoints.md

 class Prompt(BaseDoc):
-    """Prompt Document to be inputed to a Language Model"""
+    """Prompt Document to be input to a Language Model"""
     text: str = Field(description='The text of the prompt', example='Write me a short poem')